-NR490 Leadership in Professional Nursing Practice, Seminar and Project 6 credits
+NR490 Leadership in Professional Nursing Practice, Seminar and Project

 This course examines leadership concepts within the discipline of nursing, and provides a forum for the student to develop and enhance leadership skills while exploring leadership in the context of a caring nursing environment.
 In this capstone course of the RN-BS nursing program, learning is synthesized from the humanities, natural sciences, behavioral sciences, and the nursing domain, through seminar discussions and project development.
-Prerequisite: NR300, NR320, NR330, NR400, NR420, NR420, NR445, NR446, or Senior status with permission from the Academic Director.
+Students will be required to register for and complete NR001-Nursing Document Collection in the term prior to taking NR490.
+Prerequisite: NR300, NR320, NR330, NR400, NR420, NR445, NR446, or Senior status with permission from the Academic Director.

-NR501 RN-M.S.N.
+NR501 R.N.-M.S.N.
 Bridge Course

-This course is designed for registered nurses with an associate's degree or diploma in nursing.
-The course will facilitate a bridge of understanding and knowledge development between the currently held nursing degree/diploma and the M.S.N. by presenting concepts such as: evidence-based practice, nursing theory, decision-making, health policy and community/public health.
+This graduate level course is designed for the registered nurse with a baccalaureate degree in a discipline other than nursing and an associate's degree or diploma in nursing.

+The course will facilitate a bridge of understanding and knowledge development between the currently held nursing degree and the M.S.N. by presenting concepts such as evidence-based practice, nursing theory, decision-making, health policy and community/public health.